 Christmas decorations and carols create a festive atmosphere despite Christmas Day not being a official public holiday here.
 For many Vietnamese, Christmas is more of a novelty, with locals, especially the youth, enjoying the festivities through decorations, shopping, and photo sessions.

 City center shopping malls and department stores are decorated with Christmas trees and lights.
 Public areas like Nguyen Hue Walking Street in Ho Chi Minh City are adorned with tinsel, confetti, and lights.
 Religious communities decorate their homes and churches with nativity scenes and traditional ornaments.
 People also enjoy dressing up in Santa Claus outfits, embracing the holiday season.

 Christmas Eve is more widely celebrated in Vietnam, with Midnight Mass services being a common practice in many Catholic churches across Vietnam.
 In addition to joyous celebrations and caroling, children from Christian families often participate in recreating the nativity scene and play.

 Food At Christmas

-Christmas Gifts And Symbols
+Christmas Gifts and Symbols in Vietnam

 Ho Chi Minh City

-A Vietnamese Christmas: Same Same, But Different
+6. Wrapping up a Vietnamese Christmas – Same Same, But Different